r-bar/wgmesh/README.md

 ### GET `/ping`

 Check connection to remote host.
+Used to determine if the server is up on the remote host in addition to the connection.

 ### POST `/disconnect`

 Gracefully disconnect from the network.
 The receiving host will alert other hosts of the disconnection.

+### POST `/events`

+Pass an event on to another host.

+### GET `/events`

+Get a list of the most recent events in the order they were received.